 - What did you give your spouse as a birthday gift last year?

 - What is your spouse’s date of birth?

 - Has your spouse met your mother?

 - Do you pay the water bill separate from the rent?

 - Did your spouse sleep at home last night?

-You should listen carefully and only answer the questions that the interviewer directs to you personally.
-Do not answer any questions addressed to your spouse without first asking permission from the immigration officer.
+As a general rule, you should listen carefully and only answer the questions that the interviewer directs to you.
 Remain calm and answer the questions truthfully.
 Do not argue with the examiner.